-We often talk about the importance of keeping the root circle of your trees covered with woodchip mulch.
-You can make your mulch even better by introducing a mix of decomposed leaf litter into it.
-This will more closely resemble the forest floor conditions in which your fruit trees’ ancestors evolved.
-Leafy material will enable a wider diversity of microrganisms to coexist, bringing the soil into a healthy balance.
-This will both feed your trees and protect them from disease.
-It will also dramatically increase the aeration and drainage of the soil.
-Not to mention increasing the food available for worms, invertebrates and, ultimately, animals and birds.
+Leaf mould is decomposed leaf litter.
+Adding it into your mulch will mean that your soil more closely resembles the forest floor conditions in which your fruit trees’ ancestors evolved.
+Leafy material will enable a wider diversity of microorganisms to coexist, bringing the soil into a healthy balance.
+This will feed your trees and protect them from disease.
+It will also dramatically increase the aeration and drainage of the soil, increasing the food available for worms and invertebrates, strengthening the ecosystem.

 - Gather leaves as soon as they start falling, while their nitrogen content is high and their cells are still hydrated (and therefore more amenable to decomposition)